 Volunteer tutoring is the cornerstone of our program.
 We are the only organization whose volunteers go to their students—wherever they may be—every week to provide positive mentorship and educational assistance.
 Due to COVID-19, our students are currently meeting with their tutors weekly online only.

 Every student we meet receives a NEW backpack filled with school supplies.
 Annually we provide over 5,000 students with the tools they need to succeed in school.
 Learn more about running a virtual supply drive here.

 Where We Serve

 We partner with over 400 sites across Southern California—including libraries, shelters, and after-school programs.
 Volunteer tutors provide stability, consistency, and educational support.

 Mission & Vision

 Since 1993, the mission of School on Wheels has never wavered: to enhance educational opportunities for children who are experiencing homelessness from kindergarten through twelfth grade.
-Our goal is to shrink the gaps in their education and provide them with the highest level of education possible.
-Our program serves as a consistent support system for our students at a time of great stress and fear.
+Our goal is to shrink the gaps in their learning and provide them with the highest level of education possible.
+Our program serves as a consistent support system for our students during a time of great stress and fear.

 School on Wheels was founded in 1993 by Agnes Stevens, a retired schoolteacher, who understood the importance of education to students devastated by homelessness - and the unique challenges they face.
 We were then, and we remain, the only organization in Southern California dedicated exclusively to the educational needs of this fragile population.
 In 1999, Catherine Meek became one of Agnes’ first volunteer tutors on Skid Row.
 They became firm friends and the fearless duo grew the program, expanding its reach beyond Los Angeles.

 Trust, integrity, innovation, flexibility, passion, and teamwork—these core values represent what we believe in, what we stand for, and how we approach everything we do.
 They determine how we treat each other, our students, volunteers, donors, partners, and the communities we serve.
 We measure our success by how well we live up to these values.
 We embrace people from all backgrounds, cultures, citizenships, experiences, and viewpoints.